What is fermentation?

 What are fermented foods?

-Fermented animal foods: yogurt, cheese, fermented butter
+Animal-based fermented foods: Yogurt, cheese, fermented butter

-Fermented foods from overseas: Kimchi, Sauerkraut, Kombucha
+Fermented foods from around the world: Kimchi, sauerkraut, kombucha

-The benefits of fermented foods
+Benefits of fermented foods

 Beautiful skin and anti-aging (vitamin production through fermentation)

-Eliminates waste products (detox effect)
+Eliminates waste products (detoxification effect)

-How to incorporate fermented foods
+How to incorporate fermented foods into your diet

 4 ideas for incorporating fermented foods into your daily routine

-1. Use fermented seasonings
+1. Utilize fermented seasonings

 Q&A | Frequently Asked Questions